gitter-badger/sassafras/README.md

 Then run `grunt --version`.
 If the console responds with a version number, you've got grunt up and running.
 If you run into errors, check out grunt's [getting started](http://gruntjs.com/getting-started) guide.

+### Installation

 Installation is super simple.
-Just run:
+Just run in the root directory of your project.
+For now, you'll need to go into the `node_modules` folder and move the contents of `sassafras_io` into the root directory of your project.
+This will soon be fixed upon install and the docs will be updated once it has been implemented.

     npm install sassafras_io